parseablehq/parseable/deploy/linux-systemd/README.md

 ## Installation

-This document explains the steps required to setup systemd service for Parseable server.
-This configuration is for local store based setup for testing purposes.
-For production setup, we recommend using a object store like S3.

-For S3 or compatible object store based setup, please refer to [S3 setup guide](https://github.com/parseablehq/parseable/tree/main/deploy/linux-systemd/s3.md).
+This document explains the steps required to setup systemd service for Parseable server, in local store mode.
+For production setup, we recommend using a object store like S3, please refer to [S3 setup guide](https://github.com/parseablehq/parseable/tree/main/deploy/linux-systemd/s3.md).

 ## Prerequisites